-High-Frequency

-Indicator Definition Calculation

-The index is calculated based on surveys of

-purchasing managers who report changes

-A monthly survey-based in key factors like new orders, production,

-index that measures the employment, supplier deliveries, and

-level of confidence of inventories.
-The PMI value is derived from

-purchasing managers in a weighted average of these components.

-PMI the manufacturing A score above 50 indicates expansion,

-Manufacturing sector while below 50 indicates contraction.

-IIP is calculated using the Laspeyres

-formula, which compares the current

-period's industrial production with a base

-A monthly index that period.
-The index represents the

-tracks the production of percentage change in production volume

-different industries in for a basket of industrial products over

-IIP India time.

-Refinery Products Industry: 28.04%

-Electricity Industry: 19.85%

-Steel Industry: 17.92%

-A monthly index that Coal Industry: 10.33%

-tracks the performance Crude Oil Industry: 8.98%

-of key industries that Natural Gas Industry: 6.88%

-Index of Core make up the core of the Cement Industry: 5.37%

-Industries industrial sector in India Fertilizers Industry: 2.63%
+High-Frequency Indicator Definition Calculation The index is calculated based on surveys of purchasing managers who report changes in key factors like new A monthly survey-based orders, production, employment, supplier deliveries, index that measures the and inventories.
+The PMI value is derived from a level of confidence of weighted average of these components.
+A score PMI purchasing managers in the above 50 indicates expansion, while below 50 Manufacturing manufacturing sector indicates contraction.
+IIP is calculated using the Laspeyres formula, which compares the current period's industrial production A monthly index that tracks with a base period.
+The index represents the the production of different percentage change in production volume for a basket IIP industries in India of industrial products over time.
+Refinery Products Industry: 28.04% Electricity Industry: 19.85% Steel Industry: 17.92% A monthly index that tracks Coal Industry: 10.33% the performance of key Crude Oil Industry: 8.98% industries that make up the Natural Gas Industry: 6.88% Index of Core core of the industrial sector Cement Industry: 5.37% Industries in India Fertilizers Industry: 2.63%

-The loans given by
+The loans given by banks to

-banks to industries for

-Bank Credit to their operations and
+Bank Credit to industries for their

-Industry expansion
+Industry operations and expansion

 The investment made by

-foreign companies in
+foreign companies in the

-FDI in the manufacturing
+FDI in manufacturing sector of

-Manufacturing sector of India
+Manufacturing India